Manuel Mendive

-Manuel Mendive Hoyos (born 1944) is one of the leading Afro-Cuban artists to emerge from the revolutionary period, and is considered by many to be the most important Cuban artist living today.
+Manuel Mendive Hoyos (born 15 December 1944) is an Afro-Cuban artist.
+Mendive was born in Havana, Cuba, in 1944.
+His family practiced La Regla de Ocha, or Santería.
+A mulatto, he cherishes his Yoruba roots from the West coast of Africa.
+Today, his art resides in museums and galleries all over the world which include Cuba, Russia, Somalia, Benin, Congo, Norway, Denmark, Finland, Jamaica, and the United States.

-Biography
+Early life and education

 Mendive was born in Havana, Cuba, in 1944.
 His family practiced La Regla de Ocha, or Santería.
 A mulatto, he cherishes his Yoruba roots from the West coast of Africa.
 In 1963, he graduated from the San Alejandro Academy of Plastic Arts, Havana.

-Awards
+Career

-He has received numerous awards for his art within exhibitions in Cuba and in Europe.
 Since the beginning of his artistic career, he has participated in many group and solo art exhibits.
 His first one-man show was held at the Center of Art in Havana, in 1964.
 In 1968, he was awarded with the Adam Montparnasse prize for his painting exhibit at the Salon de Mai, in Paris, and third prize at the Salón Nacional de Artes Plásticas, in Havana.
-Additional noteworthy awards Mendive has received include the Alejo Carpentier Medal from the Consejo de Estado of the Republic of Cuba, in 1988, and the Chevalier des Arts et Lettres from the Minister of Culture and Francophony of the French Republic, in 1994.
-Today, his art resides in museums and galleries all over the world which include Cuba, Russia, Somalia, Benin, Congo, Norway, Denmark, Finland, Jamaica, and the United States.